idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 about this method is that it readily interfaces with a host of languages and environments - it is all a matter of returning a pointer to an exception:

+**STATUS:** Compiled and run succesfully on 2013.12.04 by Mikael Lyngvig.

 .. code-block:: cpp

    #include <stdio.h>